drogenlied/gpib/README.txt

 This is a GPIB/IEEE-488 driver and utility package for LINUX.

-This software distribution package linux-gpib-4.3.5.tar.gz contains this README and two tarballs:
+This software distribution package linux-gpib-x.x.x.tar.gz contains this README and two tarballs:

-1) kernel modules in linux-gpib-kernel-4.3.5.tar.gz
+1) kernel modules in linux-gpib-kernel-x.x.x.tar.gz

-2) user space software in linux-gpib-user-4.3.5.tar.gz containing the config program, library, device scripts, examples and documentation
+2) user space software in linux-gpib-user-x.x.x.tar.gz containing the config program, library, device scripts, examples and documentation

 Untar each file and see the respective INSTALL files for instructions